KaziMuktadirAhmed/Rate-My-Food/README.md

 # Rate-My-Food
-This is a frotend for a resturant review website.
+This is a frotend for a resturant review website. <br>

+## Location
+Practice CSS folder contains some expermental css scripts for practice purpose. <br>
+react-app folder contains the actual project. <br>
+Navigate to the project: `cd react-app`

 ## How to run
 Install dependencies: `npm install` <br>